bertomartin/nickjj.github.io/reviews/index.md

     <span class="testimonial-label dfd">Docker for DevOps</span>
     <em><p>
-      "This course is really full of content, it covers a lot of topics around the concepts and tooling to build a web application in docker containers.
+      "This course is really full of content, it covers a lot of topics around the concepts and tooling to build a web application in Docker containers.
 This course is a meaty project, not just some guy reading a web tutorial to you."
     </p></em>
     <p class="muted margin-bottom-none">- Carus K.</p>